3ddelano/proclubsfederation-api-godot/README.md

 For help / suggestions join: [3ddelano Cafe](https://discord.gg/FZY9TqW)

-#### Disclaimer: This project is not affiliated nor endorsed by Pro Clubs Federation
+#### Disclaimer: This project is affiliated and endorsed by Pro Clubs Federation